 The job of Management Analyst will appeal to those who enjoy working with ideas, searching for facts, and figuring out problems.
 Results-oriented individuals who enjoy working with people and like making their own decisions should enjoy this type of job.

 Salaries for Management Analysts vary widely by years of experience and education, geographic location, sector of expertise, and size of employer.
 Some may also receive bonuses for outstanding work.
 About one quarter of Management Analysts are self-employed and work on a contract basis.

-The median wage in 2016 for Management Analysts in California is $85,644 annually, or $41.18 hourly.
+The median wage in 2016 for Management Analysts in California was $85,644 annually, or $41.18 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers offer benefit packages that include health and life insurance, vacation and sick leave, and retirement plans.
 Some may also offer profit sharing plans.
 Self-employed management consultants can demand high fees, but need to provide for their own health insurance and retirement.

 Strong competition is expected for Management Analyst jobs.
 Since this is an attractive field with high earnings potential, employers have a good pool from which to select potential candidates.
 Management Analysts with a graduate degree, specialized expertise, and a talent for sales and public relations should find the best opportunities.

 Industry and government increasingly utilize outside expertise to improve productivity and remain competitive.
 Large consulting firms with international expertise and smaller firms that specialize in areas, such as biotechnology, health care, information technology, human resources, engineering, and marketing are expected to see job growth.
 More Management Analysts will be needed in the public sector as all areas of government strive to become more efficient.

 Economic downturns can have adverse effects on employment of consultants.
 When businesses look to reduce costs, Management Analysts may be considered an excess expense.
 On the other hand, their services may help businesses remain competitive.